MartinHH/scalacheck-derived/README.md

 ## Usage

-There are three ways of using this library.
+There are four ways of using this library.
 Let's look at them by examples using the following (example) data structure:

 ```